Wilmer Flores Player Props: Giants vs. Yankees

 Yankees Pitching Rankings (2022)

-- Schmidt will take the mound to start for the Yankees, his first of the season.
+- Brito will take the mound to start for the Yankees, his first this season.

-- The 27-year-old right-hander came out of the bullpen and threw one inning when he last appeared Wednesday, Oct.
-19 against the Houston Astros.
+- The righty is making his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.